Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * Damage: 4
 * !-Count: 30

+**Time**\
+Soul Cycle the Lock's fight to finish it faster.
+Remember to replenish its duration with Blue Souls before it becomes orange.

-Knowing the location of the Hangmen beforehand will be very useful here.
-Use the map below have an idea of where to go in case you forget.
+Knowing the location of the Hangmen beforehand can help a lot to finish this one faster.
+The map below can help with that.

 <p align="center">
 <img src="https://github.com/RetroAchievements/guides/assets/133049176/244bdbcf-bc54-4d6c-8366-5995b5a6adcc" width="600" height="450">
 <p/>

-The Lock fight is the best and probably the only place where you can achieve the combo amount needed.
-Taunt the three skeletons in front of you, move to the left side of the area where you can see the barrier to the north and grab one of the skeletons to initiate a Soul Cycle.
-Whenever the Soul Cycle becomes orange, use a Blue Soul to replenish its duration.
-Do this until the Ogre Skeletons appear.
-Interrupt or let the Soul Cycle expire, than Soul Cycle the Ogre Skeletons until you reach the combo amount needed.

-Other than this fight the only other dangerous place are the statues that spits fire in the other side of the graveyard.
-Just wait for them to spit fire and pass.
+**Combo**\
+Only real place where you can do that is in the Lock fight.
+Soul Cycle the enemies, and replenish its duration with Blue Souls, until the yellow skeletons appear.
+Interrupt Soul Cycle or let it finish and proceed to the usual method to get combos.

+**!-Count**\
+Right at the start of the Lock fight you'll be right in front of three Skeletons in range for your taunt.
+Spam taunt constantly against them until you reach the needed amount.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248565.png">